HuiWangAtTjnu/SSpa/README.md

 Overview
 =

-The data and code were created for the review of the paper "GPT-based Text-to-SQL for Spatial Databases" and the code is adapted from [DAIL-SQL](https://github.com/BeachWang/DAIL-SQL).
+The data and code were created for the review of the paper titled "GPT-Based Spatial Database Text-to-SQL Conversion."
+The code is adapted from [DAIL-SQL](https://github.com/BeachWang/DAIL-SQL).

 Datasets
 =

-The folder `sdbdatasets` contains the datasets we created specifically for spatial databases, including `dataset1` and `dataset2` (We need to extract the compressed files in the folder `sdbdatasets`). <br>
+The folder `sdbdatasets` contains the datasets we created specifically for spatial databases, including `dataset1` and `dataset2`. <br>
 * The file `ada.sqlite` is an SQLite database file (We can use [spatialite-gui](https://www.gaia-gis.it/fossil/spatialite_gui/index), an open-source graphical user interface tool, to manage SQLite database files). <br>
 * The file `ada.table.csv` contains geographic region descriptions for each database table, supporting both Chinese and English. <br>
 * The file `QA-ada-56.txt` stores questions and answers based on the ada database. <br>